v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   **Default**: Not configured
   WindowsDefenderSecurityCenter CSP: [DisableAccountProtectionUI](https://go.microsoft.com/fwlink/?linkid=873666)

-  Configure if end users can view the Account protection area in the Windows Defender Security Center.
+  Configure if end users can view the Account protection area in the Microsoft Defender Security Center.
 Hiding this section will also block all notifications related to Account protection.

   - **Not configured**
   - **Hide**